cose-wg/cose-spec/draft-schaad-cose.md

 name
 : The name is present to make it easier to refer to and discuss the registration entry.
 The value is not used in the protocol.
 Names are to be unique in the table.

-key
+label
-: This is the value used for the key.
-The key can be either an integer or a string.
-Registration in the table is based on the value of the key requested.
+: This is the value used for the label.
+The label can be either an integer or a string.
+Registration in the table is based on the value of the label requested.
 Integer values between 0 and 255 and strings of length 1 are designated as Standards Track Document required.
 Integer values from 256 to 65535 and strings of length 2 are designated as Specification Required.
 Integer values of greater than 65535 and strings of length greater than 2 are designated as first come first server.
-Integer values in the range -1 to -65536 are delegated to the "COSE Header Algorithm Key" registry.
+Integer values in the range -1 to -65536 are delegated to the "COSE Header Algorithm Label" registry.
 Integer values beyond -65536 are marked as private use.

 value
-: This contains the CBOR type for the value portion of the key.
+: This contains the CBOR type for the value portion of the label.

 value registry
 : This contains a pointer to the registry used to contain values where the set is limited.